agnescameron/teaching-site/_posts/hunter/2020-01-27-hello-world.md

 {{ page.description }}

 ### introductions
-name, major, why we're here, one thing we want to learn, one website we really like

-read through syllabus together and ask about it
+Name, major, why we're here, one thing we want to get from the class, one website we really like.
+Read through syllabus together and chat about it, group discussion on values and code of conduct.

 ### lecture: the tools of the trade

 **text editors**
   *CLI*
     [vim](https://www.vim.org) [nano](https://www.nano-editor.org)